 Peak Design Travel Tripod

-As mentioned in a recent review of another travel tripod – we hate tripods.
+As mentioned in a recent review of another travel tripod – we avoid tripods.
 Anyone that enjoys lugging around a tripod for 12+ hours a day, as we quite often do, is simply a masochist.
 We’ve been doing it for 30+ years, but only because we have to, not because we enjoy it.

 When we look to purchase a travel tripod, we always consider 5 things – weight, size, standing height (without centre column raised), stability, and price.

 For the last few years, we have used a relatively unknown brand of carbon fibre tripod by Freelander (model C-820) which meets our criteria.
 These tripods are not perfect, but have been fantastic performers and have never let us down.
 Would we cast these aside for another tripod?

 When Peak Design announced its foray into the competitive tripod market by launching a travel tripod on Kickstarter we were quite surprised.
 We mean, really, what could you possibly design these days that would revolutionise the travel tripod industry (see image below).

 Peak Design was kind enough to send us the Carbon Fibre version of the Travel Tripod for this review, however, as always this review is completely transparent and the opinions expressed are ours alone.
 Read on…

 Above: The Tripod Floor at Yodobashi Camera in Shinjuku, Tokyo – Japan

 We must admit, we’ve always liked Peak Design products.
-If you have read any of our other posts, you’ll understand why.
 They have always led the way with innovative, high-quality, practical products for photographers in a market where there is a lot of competition.

 The Peak Design Everyday Sling Bag 10L (both V1 & V2) camera bag is used almost exclusively in favour of our backpack camera bags these days.
-All our cameras are supported by the Slide Strap and on odd occasions, we will use the Capture Clip, LensKit, Shell, Cuff, Leash, and Clutch products, depending on our shooting requirements.
+All our cameras are supported by the Slide Strap and depending on our shooting requirements., we will use the Capture Clip, LensKit, Shell, Cuff, Leash, and Clutch products.